-Applicable Regulations & Standards: This proposal is subject to the approval standards for Zoning Map Amendments [MGO §28.182(6)], Planned Developments [MGO §28.098], and Demolition Permits [MGO §28.185(7)].
+Applicable Regulations & Standards: This proposal is subject to the approval standards for Zoning Map Amendments [MGO §28.182(6)], Planned Developments [MGO §28.098], Demolition Permits [MGO §28.185(7)], and Official Map Amendments [MGO §16.25(6)].
 The Urban Design Commission is also required to review and make a recommendation to the Plan Commission on both the GDP and SIP based on the design objectives in Subsection 28.098(1) and other PD requirements.

 Review Required By: Urban Design Commission, Plan Commission, and Common Council.
+This request was also referred to the Joint Campus Area Committee for an advisory recommendation.